jksinton/nextcloud-docker-caddy/README.md

   # Nextcloud apache container config:
   nc-app:
-    # Select the Nextcloud version appropriate for your system
+    # Select the Nextcloud image version appropriate for your system
     # I used 30.0.13 due to a migration from bare metal to a docker container
-    # So I needed both systems on the same version
+    # Thus, I needed both systems (old-bare metal and new-docker) to be on the same version.
     image: nextcloud:30.0.13-apache
     restart: always
     # Enable ports for testing